Bryson1798/dsc-phase-1-project-v7/README.md

  - Leveraging innovative marketing and distribution strategies to reach wider audiences.
  - Additionally, they could explore new combinations of the popular genres as stated in the first recommendation.

- 4. Based on the findings of the best months to release a movie being May, June and July, the Microsoft new mvoie studio should consider releasing movies around this time.
+ 4. Based on the findings of the best months to release a movie being May, June and July, the Microsoft new movie studio should consider releasing movies around this time.
 There could be various factors that contribute to the high revenues in May, June and July.
 One possibility is that these months fall within the summer blockbuster season, which typically runs from May to August, where studios release highly anticipated movies that are expected to perform well at the box office, as well as audience availability.
 Therefore, if Microsoft takes advantage of this period, the movies released are likely to yield higher gross revenues.

+ # Next Steps

+Further analyses could yield additional insights to further improve decision-making for the movie genres to produce in the new Microsoft studio:

+- A further analysis into the directors/actors in the film industry.
+This analysis could provide insights on whom to hire during production of movies.
+Involving highly rated/successful directors & actors in production increases the probability of success for a movie.

+- A further analysis into the reviews made my the public by conducting sentiment analysis on social media and other online platforms to gauge the public's reaction to movie trailers, posters, and other promotional materials.This analysis can help Microsoft studio identify potential issues with marketing campaigns or aspects of the movie that may not be well-received by the audience and hence make adjustments to its marketing and production strategies in real-time, potentially increasing the chances of success for its movies.